homestead "fried" rice: the clean-out-the-fridge bowl

 There are days on the homestead when the incubator is full, the jewelry bench is covered in silver dust, and I need a meal that is fast but doesn't compromise on my goals.
 This "Fried" Rice is my secret weapon.
 By swapping traditional heavy oils for the rich, natural fats in our duck eggs, you get a silky, satisfying meal that’s actually fueled for weight loss.

-• yields: 2 colossal bowls
+• Yields: 2 colossal bowls

 • 8oz chicken breast (diced into small bites)